amandanasc/password-generator/README.md

 # password-generator
-password generator build using javascript, html5 and css3
+password generator created using Javascript, HTML5 and CSS3 for study porpouses.